ByteHackr/blog.bytehackr.tech/about.md

 ---
 layout: page
-title: About Me :)__
+title: About Me
 ---

-    I’m Sandipan Roy.Born and raised in India.I love to write program & solving problems with a demonstrated history of working in the computer and network security.
+I’m Sandipan Roy.Born and raised in India.
+I love to write program & solving problems with a demonstrated history of working in the computer and network security.
 Skilled in Data Privacy, Cryptography,Computer Networking, Python,Java and C++.
 I’m truly passionate about my work and always increase my knowledge.
 I also like to try new technologies and improve myself under each point of view.

 # <ins> EDUCATION </ins>

-###2018 – Present
+### 2018 – Present
 West Bengal State University
 Master of Science (M.Sc.) in Computer Science

-###2015 – 2018
+### (2015 – 2018)
 University of Kalyani
 Bachelor of Science(B.Sc) in Computer Science(H)